dakiefer/GEWtool/readme.md

 ## Dependencies

-GEWtool depends on the functions `collocD` and `lglnodes` created by Greg von Winckel.
+GEWtool depends on the functions `collocD` , `lglnodes`, `lgwt` and `barylag` created by Greg von Winckel.
 They are bundled together with their license files in the `resourcesAndDeps` directory.
 You may also find them on

 > Greg von Winckel, MATLAB Central File Exchange, [https://fr.mathworks.com/matlabcentral/profile/authors/869721](https://fr.mathworks.com/matlabcentral/profile/authors/869721).